panva/openid-client/README.md

 #### How do I use it outside of Node.js

-It is **only built for Node.js** environments - including openid-client in browser-environment targeted projects is not supported.
+It is **only built for Node.js**.
+Other javascript runtimes are not supported.
+I recommend [panva/oauth4webapi][oauth4webapi], or a derivate thereof, if you're looking for a similarly compliant and certified client software that's not dependent on the Node.js runtime builtins.

 #### How to make the client send client_id and client_secret in the body?